-The last thing on your mind when you’re hurriedly packing for your honeymoon and still recovering from your dance floor soreness is stopping by the bank, but it might be something you should add to your to-do list.
-(Not that you need one more thing to take care of!)
-Experts say it’s key to create a game plan for depositing checks given to you as wedding gifts ASAP: not only for security reasons, but also because it’s pretty inconsiderate not to.
+The last thing on your mind when you’re hurriedly packing for your honeymoon and still recovering from your dance floor soreness is stopping by the bank, but it might be something you should add to your to-do list (not that you need one more thing to take care of!).
+Experts say it’s key to create a game plan for depositing checks given to you as wedding gifts as soon as possible—not only for security reasons, but also because it’s pretty inconsiderate not to.

 When it comes right down to it, is it rude to wait to deposit a check?
 Yup!
 “Checks are written to be deposited,” says Sharon Schweitzer, founder of Austin, Texas, protocol firm Access to Culture.
 “Having said that, the culture of the nation, geographical area, and people involved impact when a check is deposited.
 In the [U.S.], it is a commonly held belief that waiting more than two weeks to deposit or cash a check is too long.”

 You also shouldn’t worry about seeming too over eager by going to the bank ASAP, Schweitzer says.
 “Brides and couples may wish to avoid appearing greedy by cashing checks right away, however, depositing checks in a timely manner saves the writer and the recipient time and headaches,” she says.
 Schweitzer says it’s especially rude to wait to deposit a mailed check, as the sender may think it was lost in transit and may cancel it.